Victor752-byte/Victor752-byte/README.md

 # Hi there 👋, I'm Tochukwu Victor!

 Welcome to my GitHub profile!
-I'm a passionate **Front-end Developer** and **Product Designer** focused on building user-centric digital experiences.
+I'm a passionate **Front-end Developer** focused on building user-centric digital experiences.
 I enjoy combining code and creativity to bring concepts to life, and I'm always exploring new technologies.
+Currently expanding into backend development with NestJS, GraphQL, and PostgreSQL, and learning product design to create end-to-end experiences.
 ## 🚀 About Me

-- 🎨 Learning UI/UX Design and **React Native** to broaden my design and development capabilities.
+- 🎨 Learning Backend and  UI/UX Design to broaden my design and development capabilities.
 - 🌱 Always striving to learn new things and improve my craft.
 - ⚡ Fun fact: I love solving challenges, whether it's code or a new hobby!